jameslawler/notes/docs/portuguese/verbs/irregular/querer.md

 1. O que você gostaria de comprar se fosse rico?
 What would you want to buy if you were rich?
 2. O que você mais queria no Natal quando criança?
 What did you want the most for Christmas as a child?
-3. O que você quis almoçar hoje?
-What did you want for lunch today?
+3. O que você quer para o almoço amanhã?
+What do you want for lunch tomorrow?